Proud community welcomes home Cadillac Vikings

-CADILLAC — Like Norse warriors of a millennia ago stepping foot on the homeland after a years-long voyage across the open seas, the Cadillac High School Viking football team returned home Saturday, into the open arms of a very proud community.
+CADILLAC — Like Norse warriors of a millennium ago stepping foot on the homeland after an epic voyage across the open seas, the Cadillac High School Viking football team returned home Saturday, into the open arms of a very proud community.

 The arrival of the team’s charter bus a little before 12:15 p.m. was signaled by the wailing sirens of a number of local police cruisers, fire trucks and emergency vehicles that escorted the players back to the high school.

-While the loss to Detroit Country Day was heartbreaking for the team, members of the community said they've never been more proud.
+While the loss to Detroit Country Day was heartbreaking for the team, members of the community said they have never been more proud.

 Kristen and Mike Anderson were waiting for their son, Connor — a sophomore who played as a lineman and on special teams for the Vikings.